John Holmes Jackson: Tenure

 Jackson created the position of police matron within the police department with the purpose of providing assistance to women and investigating housing conditions, but this not have the power to arrest anybody.
-He appointed Edith McCully, but the resigned on October 22, 1917, and the position was vacant until N.E.L.
+He appointed Edith McCully, but she resigned on October 22, 1917, and the position was vacant until N.E.L.
 Austin was appointed on June 1, 1918.
 She held the position for 21 years and became the city's first female police officer in 1920.
 Patrick J. Russell, the chief of police since 1903, died on July 29, 1931, and Patrick J. Cosgrove was appointed to replace him on September 12.

 Prior to 1922, garbage in the city was collected by seven men with teams on eight routes.
 The system was reformed and expanded so that four men, with a wagon of their own that contained a zinc-lined box, collected garbage in the city that was now divided into four sections.
 The garbage was dumped at the University of Vermont's farm.
 The mayoral salary was raised from $500 per year to $1,500 per year in 1918.
 The fire department was motorized during Jackson's tenure.
 The city's trolley system, which was formed in 1885, was transformed into a bus system in 1929, and a trolley car was ceremonially burned on August 4.